What does lust mean?

 When we think of the word lust, what we usually associate it with? – “Intense physical attraction”.

 When I say it causes our brain to crave, it is important to understand lust is an involuntary feeling, we cannot pick to lust after someone; our brains will do it for us on a chemical level.
 What triggers lust is part of the natural drive to produce, so when we see a possible mate the brain is wired to release chemicals that make us more likely to chase them for that purpose.
 On a base level, the part of the brain that is involved in behavioral regulation and self-awareness is not active in this process, meaning it’s entirely subconscious.
-People also look for lust meaning in hindi.
-You can find the answer here.
+People also look for lust meaning in Hindi.

 How can you discriminate between love and lust?

 What does it mean to be in lust with someone?
-Lust and love both being strong and involuntary feelings, differs from each other.
+Difference between love and lust, Lust and love both being strong and involuntary feelings, differs from each other.

 In romantic love, it is normal to have a healthy physical appetite for your partner but if your focus is more on physical satisfaction rather than emotional satisfaction, and an intense desire to leave after sexual intercourse, rather than spending time with each other, it might indicate lust.